open-energy-transition/form-energy-storage/README.md

 # Introduction

 Energy storage technologies hold significant promise for reducing carbon emissions.
-While short-duration storage is popular today, the system benefits for long duration storage were rather hidden and require more effort to receive policy attention.
+While short-duration storage is popular today, the system benefits for long duration storage are rather hidden and require more effort to receive policy attention.
 This project reveals the hidden benefits of multi-day energy storage through the analysis of energy system models.

 The primary objectives were to develop a policy relevant validated energy system model with a focus on Germany, and integrate various representations of short to long-duration energy storage into the model.
 Optimization runs were conducted to explore various scenarios to inform policy-makers about the benefits of various types of energy storage.
 The project culminates in a collection of comprehensive result plots and csv files that are based on open-source software and fully reproducible.
-OET, an international non-profit organization specializing in open energy modeling software

-development and support, will bring its expertise to this project.
+OET, an international non-profit organization specializing in open energy modeling software development and support, brought its expertise to this project.
 The organization has a proven track record in promoting transparent, data-driven decision-making in energy policy and planning, with its software products (including PyPSA-Eur and PyPSA-Earth) used in more than 50 research and industry-related projects.